 The problem: Some people fail to report this “extra” money because they either never receive a 1099 or receive it after filing their return.

-“You should include on your tax return all the taxable income you earned, whether you received a 1099 or not,” warns Steven Warren, a Certified Public Accountant, of Lehrman, Flom & Co. in Minneapolis.
+“You should include on your tax return all the taxable income you earned, whether you received a 1099 or not,” warns Steven Warren, a Certified Public Accountant in Minneapolis.
 “If you did not include some taxable income and you became aware of the income by receiving a 1099 after you filed, you normally should file amended federal and state returns.”

 You can do that by completing Form 1040X.
 If you don’t—and you owe significantly more than was stated on your original return—you’ll be charged interest and penalties on the unpaid amount.